mf1024/AI-projects/README.md

 # AI-projects
-List of my AI projects and experiments
+List of my public AI projects and experiments